 QNED offers budget-conscious brilliance, while QLED excels in peak performance.

-In conclusion, both QNED and OLED offer advanced features and stunning picture quality, but they have some key differences that are important to understand when choosing the right TV for your home.
-QNED TVs have a wide color gamut and ultra-thin bezels, while OLED TVs have self-emitting pixels, a higher contrast ratio, and wider viewing angles.
+Both QNED and OLED offer advanced features and stunning picture quality, but they have some key differences that are important to understand when choosing the right TV for your home.
+QNED TVs have a wide color gamut and ultra-thin bezels, but OLED TVs have self-emitting pixels, a higher contrast ratio, and wider viewing angles.

 QNED TVs are brighter and ideal for brightly lit rooms and HDR content, while OLED TVs have a better contrast ratio and wider viewing angles, which is great for watching movies and sports in a dark room.
 OLED TVs tend to be more expensive than QNED TVs, but the price gap is narrowing as QNED technology becomes more popular.
 Ultimately, it depends on your viewing preferences and budget.
 QNED TVs are brighter, but OLED TVs are more expensive.